-The first Global Health Rounds of 2016 took place on January 20th in the Sir Charles Tupper Medical Building.
+This month’s edition of Global Health Rounds took place on February 10th, 2016 in the Sir Charles Tupper Medical Building.
 Global Health Rounds is a free public lecture series, focused on highlighting and discussing the global health activities at Dalhousie, as well as contemporary global health challenges, with leaders in the field.
 These sessions are offered monthly and anyone is welcome (and encouraged) to attend.
 Speaker and location details will be posted on the Global Health Office Website, Facebook, Twitter and Instagram.

 February Rounds, led by several members of the Nova Scotia Brotherhood Initiative (NSBI), focused on the health and wellness of African Nova Scotian (AFNS) men.
 NSBI is based on the Project Brotherhood model that began in Chicago.
 This model aims to create a safe space for Black men to seek health services.

 Dr. Ron Milne began the presentation by justifying why the NSBI targets African Nova Scotian men.
 Men (in general) are less likely to pay attention to their health, perhaps due to striving to align with norms around masculinity.
 Men are also more reluctant to seek care, and tend to ask less questions than women when they do seek care.
 Though there is a dearth of data related to African Nova Scotian men, data on the health of men of African descent in the United States provides a glimpse of the challenges faced by this group.
 The following are only some of the health statistics cited in Dr. Milne’s presentation: